7 Hygiene Myths You Should Stop Believing

 7. The 5-second-rule

 If you’ve ever dropped a piece of food on the ground, you’ve likely heard someone shout out “5-second rule!”.
 This unofficial rule suggests that food that has only been on the ground for less than five seconds has yet to accumulate germs or bacteria and is still clean and safe to eat.
-To an extent, there is some truth to this concept.
+To some extent, time on the ground does play a factor.
 Among the numerous studies that have looked into the 5-second rule, there is a general consensus that the longer food is left on the ground, the more bacteria it collects.
 However, the 5-second rule has been thought to be an oversimplification of what actually occurs.
 In reality, bacteria can attach itself to food the moment it hits the ground, no matter how fast you pick it up.
 The number of bacteria and germs it collects also depends on the type of food, as well as the surface it hits.
 For instance, moist foods may accumulate more bacteria than dry ones.
 So next time you go to eat something off the ground, consider taking the safer route and throwing it away instead.

 Have questions about your personal hygiene?
 Book an appointment with your primary care provider today.